 With execution risk uppermost in the minds of investors, Airbus is heavily focused on testing and preparing the A350 for first delivery, expected in the last quarter of this year.

 But the business case would have to stack up first.
-After a decade of costly developments and roller-coaster share prices, Airbus has pledged to focus on doubling its margins by 2015.
+After a decade of costly developments and rollercoaster share prices, Airbus has pledged to focus on doubling its margins by 2015.

-With so many pieces to the jigsaw in such a decision, the industry source briefed on the situation said Airbus was not expected to make a decision for at least a year.
+The industry source briefed on the situation said Airbus was not expected to make a decision for at least a year.

 But some analysts say Airbus cannot afford to wait.

-"The most likely entry-to-service date (for a re-engined A330) would be 2018, but for that they would need to make a decision pretty soon," said Leeham Co analyst Scott Hamilton, who has blogged actively about the A330 re-engining idea.
+"The most likely entry to service date (for a re-engined A330) would be 2018, but for that they would need to make a decision pretty soon," said Leeham Co analyst Scott Hamilton, who has blogged actively about the A330 re-engining idea.

 "A re-engining would give the A330 another 10 years of life but it would accelerate the demise of the A350-800 which is likely to fall away as customers upgrade," he said.